-Sometimes, having a wedding can seem unnecessarily eccentric, or wasteful.
+Sometimes, having a wedding can seem unnecessarily eccentric and wasteful.
 The average American wedding produces 400-600 pounds of trash- that’s about a billion tons of waste each year.
 This waste includes food, flowers, paper products.
 All this waste seems silly when you think about how much money is spent on these items!

 If this seems crazy to you, know that it doesn’t need to be this way!
-There are plenty of ways we can reduce the waste created by your wedding.
+You can have the wedding of your dreams, and be mindful of the waste you are creating.
+There are plenty of ways we can reduce the waste generated by your wedding.
 Whether you want to reduce the environmental impact of your big day, or just want to feel like your money isn’t being tossed in the trash, I would love to help you in planning your sustainable wedding!

 Locally sourced botanicals from Cary florist Springwell Gardens.